 Brown unabashedly plays covers, much more so than most artists of his stature.
 His four-song intro included two of his own (“Whiskey’s Gone” and “Uncaged”) which melded straight into Led Zeppelin’s “Kashmir” and Charlie Daniels’ “The Devil Went Down to Georgia,” which showcased Jimmy de Martini’s hard-core approach to fiddling and Brown’s cutting guitar.
 (Had he not become a frontman, Brown likely could have made a nice living as a lead guitarist.)

 Brown ended the show on a pair of memorable notes: The encore began with the band clad in psychedelic skeleton suits (a dead ringer for the Dead logo, by the way) for “Day for the Dead.”
-It ended with his current hit, “Chicken Fried,” for which he brought a pair of servicemen onstage to salute the erupting crowd.
+It ended with his first hit, “Chicken Fried,” for which he brought a pair of servicemen onstage to salute the erupting crowd.

 The picky side of me wishes Brown chatted up his fans a bit more, though I get the sense they were happiest hearing him play.
 And more than most artists, Brown’s songs and band’s style tell a story unto themselves.
 That’s why the covers work as well as originals, and it’s why he’s country’s answer to artists who specialize in developing a deep, devoted fan base.
 He’s a long-term taste.